Kuri01/ChatApp/README.md

-# TWG
+# ChatApp

-Chat App, created on recruitment needs for TheWidlarzGroup.
+Created on recruitment needs for TheWidlarzGroup.
 Enjoy :)